-Recently, the efficacy and safety of the oral GnRH antagonist relugolix compared with leuprolide was investigated in the pivotal phase III HERO clinical trial (31).
-Men with advanced PC were randomized to receive relugolix or leuprolide for 48 weeks.
-The primary outcome was sustained castrate levels of testosterone (<50ng/dl) throughout trial duration.
-Relugolix was noninferior and superior to leuprolide in achieving castrate testosterone levels through 48 weeks, as well as at days 4 and 15.
-Development of MACEs were studied as part of pre-specified safety analysis.
-MACE was defined as nonfatal MI, nonfatal stroke, and death from any cause.
-Men treated with relugolix had a 2.9% incidence of MACE (exact 95% CI, 1.7-4.5) compared with 6.2% in the leuprolide arm (exact 95% CI, 3.8 - 9.5) at 48 weeks, which represented a 54% decrease in risk (HR 0.46; 95% CI: 0.24-0.88).
-In men with a prior medical history of MACE (as defined in the trial), the incidence of new MACE appeared to be more pronounced (3.6 vs 17.8% in the relugolix and leuprolide arms, respectively).
+Recently, the efficacy and safety of the oral GnRH antagonist, relugolix, compared with leuprolide was investigated in the pivotal phase 3 HERO clinical trial.31 Men with advanced PCa were randomized to receive relugolix or leuprolide for 48 weeks.
+The primary outcome was sustained castrate levels of testosterone (<50 ng/dl) throughout trial duration.
+Relugolix was non-inferior and superior to leuprolide in achieving castrate testosterone levels through 48 weeks, as well as at days 4 and 15.
+Development of MACEs was studied as part of a prespecified safety analysis.
+MACE was defined as nonfatal MI, non-fatal stroke, and death from any cause.
+Men treated with relugolix had a 2.9% incidence of MACE (exact 95% CI 1.7-4.5) compared with 6.2% in the leuprolide arm (exact 95% CI 3.8-9.5) at 48 weeks, which represented a 54% decrease in risk (HR 0.46, 95% CI 0.24-0.88).
+In men with a prior medical history of MACE (as defined in the trial), the incidence of new MACE appeared to be more pronounced (3.6 vs. 17.8% in the relugolix and leuprolide arms, respectively).
 Overall, the data suggest that men with prior history of MACE receiving leuprolide are 4.8 times more likely to experience MACE than those on relugolix.

 Several trials are underway to address cardiac outcomes in men receiving ADT.
-The cardiovascular safety of degarelix versus leuprolide in men with advanced PC and pre-existing CVD is being investigated by the PRONOUNCE trial, where the primary outcome measure is time to first MACE endpoint (PRONOUNCE ClinicalTrials.gov identifier: NCT02663908).
+The cardiovascular safety of degarelix vs. leuprolide in men with advanced PCa and pre-existing CVD is being investigated by the PRONOUNCE trial, where the primary outcome measure is time to first MACE endpoint (PRONOUNCE ClinicalTrials.gov identifier: NCT02663908).
 Additional insight will come from the RAndomizeD Intervention for Cardiovascular and Lifestyle Risk Factors in Prostate Cancer Patients (RADICAL-PC) trial.
 This trial is designed to assess the impact of systematic lifestyle and cardiovascular risk factor modification in men with prostate cancer, with a focus on ADT (ClinicalTrials.gov Identifier: NCT03127631).
 The primary outcome measure is a composite occurrence of cardiovascular death, MI, stroke, heart failure, or arterial revascularization.